carlocav/NaiveBayesClassifiers/README.md

 # NaiveBayesClassifiers
-My implementation of Gaussian, Bernoulli and Multinomial Naive Bayes classifiers and comparison with scikit-learn's implementation.
+My implementation of Gaussian, Bernoulli and Multinomial Naive Bayes classifiers.
-They are applied respectively with the Iris, MNIST and Titanic datasets; their performance is evaluated with KFold cross-validation using scikit-learn's cross_val_score function.
+They are tested respectively with the Iris, MNIST and Titanic dataset: their performance is evaluated with KFold cross-validation and compared with scikit-learn's implementation.